 When we auditioned this remarkable product we were pleased to see that the Mystic Mat exhibited every bit of the manufacturer’s claims (as well as Michael Fremer’s assessment in his August ‘Analog Corner’ column), but what we didn’t expect an even more exciting improvement when we used the clamp with the mat!
 Smoother bass, cleaner highs, and an even more spacious background!
 You’ll have to experience the results with or without the clamp, but either way you won’t be disappointed!
 Its sturdy and well-built design mean this product is going to be part of your turntable for many years to come.

 The Mystic Mat is composed of a layer of gel-coated resonance-controlling carbon fiber mated to a layer of CF polyurethane and followed by another sheet of carbon fiber.
 It’s thin (4mm) profile makes it a perfect candidate for any ‘table needing immediate musical improvements from conventional felt or rubber record mats.
 It fits snugly on your turntable’s spindle and lies nice and flat on the platter with the smooth side down.
-The Mystic Mat also comes complete with a J. A. Michell Record Clamp to use with warped or slightly difficult LPs.
 Simply place your LP on top of the contoured surface, place the needle on the grooves and get ready for a dose of musical reality!

 What an exciting time it is for analog playback!
 At a time when people thought it would be long-since dead, LP playback, like the legendary Phoenix, rises far above the digital domain.
 This is truly its golden age.
 LP playback technology has never been more vital.
 One might be grateful that digital playback has improved drastically since the time it was pronounced “perfect music, forever…” In fact, it was dreadful.
 Now, it almost sounds like music and is beginning to approach the realm where analog playback was back then.
 A huge improvement.
 However, in that same space of time, analog playback of the LP has seen far more drastic and rapid improvements.
 Thanks to dedicated, passionate and innovative designers, like Seiji Yoshioka of Immutable Music, producers of the Transfiguration cartridges, and Armando Conti of Basis Audio, LP playback has achieved heights never imagined back in the days that bit-counters and bean-counters were pronouncing it dead.